 White-water rafting and bungee jumping are some additional adrenaline-inducing activities you can enjoy here, but for a more relaxing experience, and if game viewing is more your speed, a boat safari is an excellent way to watch hippos and crocodiles relatively close up.
 Also a popular spot for honeymooners and as a romantic getaway destination, the falls has plenty of riverside accommodations.

-Please note, Victoria Falls can be experienced from both Zimbabwe and Zambia and both have pros and cons, fortunately you don't have to pick sides, thanks to a border crossing day pass visa.
-Alternatively, you can also apply for a UNIVISA.
+You can apply for a UNIVISA – which is a border crossing day pass visa that allows visitors to see both sides of Victoria Falls.
 Please note that Yellow Fever requirements for Zambia and Zimbabwe may vary, please consult your travel expert and the relevant consulate.